stephengaito/toolArchive/Readme.md

 &nbsp; &nbsp; ... no root or sudo needed!

-This repository contains an extended discussion of how to setup and run containerized services using Podman without using root (or even sudo (except to prepare your machine)).
+This repository contains an extended discussion of

+- [how to setup and run containerized services using Podman without using root (or even sudo (except to prepare your machine))](example-rootless-boot-time-services).

+- [using a podman container as a light weight KVM to develop code](example-development-in-a-container).

 ***Warning:*** I am a Podman newbie...
 I have only been using it for three days... so while what I have to show you might work... there might be